Deusto Social Barometer

 null

-On December 20, the University of Deusto presented the results of the winter 2025 edition of the Deusto Social Barometer.
+The University of Deusto has presented the results of the Summer 2026 edition of the Deusto Social Barometer (DBSoc) on 19 June.

 Results of the latest DeustoBarometer report